near-ndc/astra/README.md

 - `VoteRemove` - _Votes to remove given proposal or bounty (this may be because the proposal is spam or otherwise invalid)._
 - `Finalize` - _Finalizes proposal which is cancelled when proposal has expired (this action also returns funds)._
 - `MoveToHub` - _Moves a proposal to the hub (this is used to move a proposal into another DAO)._
-- `Execute` - Execute a proposal if it was not executed in final voting.
+- `Execute` - Execute a proposal if it was not executed in final vote.
 - `VetoProposal` - Veto a proposal.
 Veto is instant, it will `reject` the proposal and return bond.
 - `Dissolve` - Dissolve this DAO: remove all members of the DAO, and sending the remaining funds back to the trust.